surniaulula/wpsso-am/README.md

 <h3>WPSSO Core Plugin Required</h3>

-<p>WPSSO Mobile App Meta Tags (aka WPSSO AM) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>.</p>

-<p>WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.</p>
+<p>WPSSO Mobile App Meta Tags (aka WPSSO AM) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>.
+WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>